JstnMcBrd/The-Sqwad-Mod/README.md

 Copy [sqwad_mod.mod](/sqwad_mod.mod) up a folder (into `mods`).
 Otherwise EU4 will not be able to detect the mod.

+## Changes

+For a list of all updates, see the [changelog](/CHANGELOG.md) document, or the "[Change Notes](https://steamcommunity.com/sharedfiles/filedetails/changelog/1294735825)" page on the Steam Workshop.

 ## How to Mod